 - Discounts for co-signers: If you have a co-signer who is also a SoFi member, you could get a 0.125 percent discount on your private student loan.

-- Strict requirements to refinance: If you choose to refinance your student loans, you need to have graduated from an approved college of university, have a steady income or hold a job offer within 90 days of starting the job.
-And if you’re a medical resident looking to refinance, you’ll have to have at least $10,000 in federal loan debt and have up to four years left in your approved program.
+- Strict requirements to refinance: If you choose to refinance your student loans, you need to have graduated from an approved college or university and have a steady income or hold a job offer within 90 days of starting the job.
+And if you’re a medical resident looking to refinance, you’ll have to have at least $10,000 in student loan debt and have up to four years left in your approved program.

 - High APR caps: SoFi’s loans may be more expensive than loans from competitors if you have subpar credit, particularly if you’re looking to take out a loan for graduate school.